Tag Archives: user feedback

 Managing a growing product can be as rewarding as challenging: Involving more people and teams and scaling up is hardly ever easy.
 This article shares 10 practical tips to help you effectively scale as the person in charge of a product.

-The sprint review meeting is maybe the most important Scrum event for product people—it helps you collect feedback and make the right product decisions thereby increasing the chances of creating a successful product.
-But I find that product owners are not always clear on who should attend the meeting, how it should be run, and how to collect the relevant feedback.
-This article answers these questions and shares my tips for getting the most out of the sprint review.
+The sprint review is maybe the most important Scrum meeting for product people.
+Applied correctly, it increases the chances of creating a successful product.
+But I find that the meeting is not always used effectively.
+My article addresses this issue and shares practical tips for getting the most out of the sprint review.

 5 Tips for Building Empathy with Users